TOP

 Don’t these pupusas look delicious?
 Image courtesy of Elmer Guevara via Wikimedia Commons.

-• Get ready to explain the rules of football.
+• Get ready to explain the rules of football to your au pair.
 If you’ll be tuning into any football games on Thanksgiving Day, you can expect your au pair may not understand what the terms ‘first down’ or ‘field goal’ mean.
-Help her cheer for your team of choice by giving her a quick lesson on the sport.
+Help your au pair cheer for your team of choice by giving them a quick lesson on the sport.
 Here’s a fun fact you may also want to share: The NFL has been playing football games on Thanksgiving Day since 1934!

-• Tune into the big parade.
+• Watch the big parade with your au pair.
 What’s Thanksgiving without seeing giant floats and character balloons take over the streets of Manhattan?
-Let your au pair know what channel to catch this on, or even better, if your local to the Tri-State area, invite her to see it in person.
-Believe it or not the Macy’s Thanksgiving Day parade has been a NYC tradition since 1924.
+Let your au pair know what channel to catch this on, or even better, if you’re local to the NYC Tri-State area, invite them to see it in person.
+Believe it or not, the Macy’s Thanksgiving Day parade has been a NYC tradition since 1924.

 The Macy’s Thanksgiving Day Parade!
 Image courtesy of Anthony Quintano via Wikimedia Commons.

 • Don’t forget about Black Friday.
-Having become a cultural norm and extension of the Thanksgiving holiday with many stores opening their doors on Thanksgiving night, Black Friday is a fun way to end Thanksgiving Day or continue the weekend.
-Having an au pair on Black Friday is a win win.
+Having become a cultural norm and extension of the Thanksgiving holiday, Black Friday is a fun way to end Thanksgiving Day or continue the weekend with your au pair.
+Having an au pair on Black Friday is a win-win.
 You can get your holiday shopping done with childcare support at home, and your au pair also gets to experience the sales of a lifetime!
-All my previous au pairs were eager to shop on Black Friday, getting American brand name clothing that is usually double the price in their home countries for sometimes 70% off!

-Thanksgiving is always one of the most special holidays au pairs experienced in the U.S. because it was totally new, filled with family, food and fun!
+Thanksgiving can be one of the most special holidays au pairs experience in the U.S. because it is filled with family, food, and fun!
 What’s not to love?
-Read more about host families and au pairs sharing each other’s culture!
+Read more about host families and au pairs sharing each other’s culture and Happy Thanksgiving!

 Marisa Lonic